Aller au contenu

 Copy the neural network from the Neural Networks section before and modify it to take 3-channel (color) images, instead of 1-channel (black and white) images as it was defined.

-Formula to get the output features size h_out of a 2D Conv layer given h_in (size features input), k (convolutional kernel size), p (zero padding), and s (stride) (more details in Conv2D documentation)
+You can compute the size of the output of a convolution operation based on the following formula: Denote as h_out the output size of a 2D Conv layer, h_out depends on h_in (size features input), k (convolutional kernel size), p (zero padding), and s (stride) (more details in Conv2D documentation).

 \[\begin{align}h_{out}=\frac{h_{in} - 2*p - k}{s} + 1 \end{align}\]